Noman1705088/ScribbleDom/README.md

-# ScribbleSeg
+# ScribbleDom
-A method to segment Spatial Transcriptomics data using scribble annotated histology image, or using output of other possibly non-spatial segmentation method (e.g. mclust).
+A method to find spatial domain from Spatial Transcriptomics data using scribble annotated histology image, or using output of other possibly non-spatial spatial domain detection method (e.g. mclust).

 # Prerequisites
 Results are generated using Google Colab Standard GPU.
 To ensure reproducibility, the following is done: